Tips for Breast Augmentation RecoveryBody Plastic Surgery

 1) When does the heaviness go away after breast augmentation?

-After the boob job, the skin stretches, and as a result, you feel tightness and heaviness in your breast.
-Depending on your body, the heaviness will go away two to five weeks after the surgery.
+After the boob job, the skin stretches, so you feel tightness and heaviness in your breast.
+Depending on your body, the heaviness will disappear two to five weeks after the surgery.

 2) What day is the most painful after breast augmentation?